Corey Seager Player Props: Rangers vs. Orioles

 Orioles Pitching Rankings

-- The pitching staff for the Orioles has a collective 9.2 K/9, the ninth-best in the league.
+- The 9.1 strikeouts per nine innings compiled by the Orioles pitching staff ranks ninth in MLB.

-- The Orioles have a 4.15 team ERA that ranks 12th among all MLB pitching staffs.
+- The Orioles have a 4.15 team ERA that ranks 14th across all MLB pitching staffs.

-- Orioles pitchers combine to rank 21st in baseball in home runs allowed (64 total, 1.3 per game).
+- Orioles pitchers combine to allow 64 total home runs at a clip of 1.2 per game (to rank 20th in baseball).

-- Kremer gets the start for the Orioles, his 11th of the season.
-He is 5-1 with a 4.61 ERA and 43 strikeouts through 52 2/3 innings pitched.
+- Bradish (2-1) gets the starting nod for the Orioles in his ninth start of the season.
+He has a 4.34 ERA in 37 1/3 innings pitched, with 32 strikeouts.

-- His most recent appearance was on Sunday against the Toronto Blue Jays, when the right-hander went 5 1/3 innings, surrendering one earned run while giving up nine hits.
+- In his last time out on Tuesday against the New York Yankees, the righty threw five innings, allowing four earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.